Lucasfilm studio wins appeal of pregnancy discrimination verdict

-LOS ANGELES (Reuters) - A California appeals court on Monday reversed a $1.2 million discrimination verdict against “Star Wars” producer Lucasfilm in a case brought by a woman who said she lost a job at the company because she was pregnant.
+LOS ANGELES, Dec 10 (Reuters) - A California appeals court on Monday reversed a $1.2 million discrimination verdict against “Star Wars” producer Lucasfilm in a case brought by a woman who said she lost a job at the company because she was pregnant.

 A three-judge panel in San Francisco said the jury had received improper instruction before it ruled in favor of the woman, Julie Veronese.
 In a decision issued on Monday, the judges sent the case back to the trial court for a retrial and reversed the $1.2 million award of attorneys’ fees to Veronese.